the-events-calendar/the-events-calendar/readme.txt

 = [4.6.2] TBD =

 * Tweak - Improvements to the readme.txt file surrounding plugin requirements (thanks @ramiy) [90285]
+* Fix - Fixed an issue that would cause a 404 error if the selected default view was not enabled (thanks @pruneau) [45612]

 = [4.6.1] 2017-10-04 =